Trump blasts Harris as ‘radical’ in first rally since Biden’s exit

 The Republican singled out Harris’s record on abortion and immigration, in particular, claiming that she was in favour of the “execution” of babies and had overseen the “deadly destruction” of the US border in her role as Biden’s diplomatic lead tasked with liaising with Central American countries.

+Harris, a former prosecutor and attorney general in California, has accused Trump of supporting a nationwide ban on abortion and wanting to take the country backwards to “before many of our fellow Americans had full freedoms and rights”.

-“She is a radical left lunatic who will destroy our country if she ever gets the chance to get into office.
+“She is a radical-left lunatic who will destroy our country if she ever gets the chance to get into office.
 We are not going to let that happen,” Trump said.

-Trump also accused Harris of deceiving the public about Biden’s mental fitness.
+Trump, 78, also accused Harris of deceiving the public about Biden’s mental fitness.

 “For three and a half years, Harris shamelessly lied to the public to cover up Joe Biden’s mental unfitness, claiming that crooked Joe was at the absolute top of his game.
 I don’t think so.
 I don’t think so,” he said.